jethornton/flexgui/docs_flex/source/controls.rst

 .. image:: /images/power-01.png
    :align: center

-.. note:: To have two words be above and below insert a \n between the words.
+.. note:: To have two words be above and below insert a backslasgh and n between the words.

 .. image:: /images/estop-02.png
    :align: center